Verified Performance Tests Updated May 2026 · 4 recorded runs

 Jeep Commander performance FAQs

-The quickest Jeep Commander on record is the 2006 Jeep Commander Limited, which runs 0–60 mph in 7.3 seconds and clears the quarter-mile in 15.70 seconds at 87.0 mph.
+The quickest Jeep Commander on record is the 2006 Jeep Commander Limited, with a 0-60 time of 7.3 seconds.
+It also holds the best quarter-mile result for the model at 15.7 seconds at 87 mph.
+Across all four verified Commander tests, that remains the benchmark performance run.

 Sources